Rahul-Singh-del/Rahul-Singh-del/README.md

 #### Want to learn more?

-If you'd like to learn more about Twilio and how to integrate its services into Journey Builder Custom Activities, email me at [jmaitz@twilio.com](mailto:jmaitz@twilio.com)
+If you'd like to learn more about how to integrate its services into Journey Builder Custom Activities.

 Also, follow Twilio on [LinkedIn](https://www.linkedin.com/company/twilio-inc-/)